 Musicality for Dancers

 When we talk about and practice musicality in our classes we work with the concepts of the beat (golpe/pulso), doubletime and syncopation (contratiempo/sincopa) and the musical phrase which is generally 8 beats.
 While the measure (compas) is the focal point for the musician we emphasize the phrase when teaching musicality to dancers because we want our movements to flow with the expression of the phrase.
 These diagrams may be helpful for any tango dancer and especially for those taking our classes.
 Many people (Santiago included) prefer not to analyze the musicality in this way and with sufficient practice AND LISTENING TO THE MUSIC you can begin to hear and feel the nuances.
-We plan to have a much more sophisticated music listening section here on our website very soon!

 You will find that while milonga and vals musicality are slightly more straightforward tango musicality is incredibly open to interpretation and therefore you will find a wide variety of teaching styles.
 Our approach to musicality has been strongly influenced by the teachings of Gustavo Naveira.